ecart18/Semi-tracker/README.md

         |...
     ```

-4. After the extraction, download all dependencies with the following commend.
+5. After the extraction, download all dependencies with the following commend.
     ```
-    cd cell-tracker
+    cd CellTracker
     pip install -r requirements.txt
     ```
     To boost download speeds, you could setup pip mirror such as